Historic counties of England

-The historic counties of England are areas that were established for administration by the Normans, in many cases based on earlier kingdoms and shires created by the Angles, Saxons, Jutes, Celts and others.
+The historic counties of England are areas that were established for administration by the Normans, in many cases based on earlier kingdoms and shires created by the Angles, Saxons, Jutes, Celts and the Danes and Norse in the North.
 They are alternatively known as ancient counties, traditional counties, former counties or simply as counties.
 In the centuries that followed their establishment, as well as their administrative function, the counties also helped define local culture and identity.
 This role continued even after the counties ceased to be used for administration after the creation of administrative counties in 1889, which were themselves amended by further local government reforms in the years following.

 Unlike the partly self-governing boroughs that covered urban areas, the counties of medieval England existed primarily as a means of enforcing central government power, enabling monarchs to exercise control over local areas through their chosen representatives – originally sheriffs and later the lord-lieutenants – and their subordinate justices of the peace.
 Counties were used initially for the administration of justice, collection of taxes and organisation of the military, and later for local government and electing parliamentary representation.
 They continue to form the basis of modern local government areas in many parts of the country away from the main urban areas, although the newly created areas sometimes have considerably altered boundaries from the historic counties on which they are based.

 Nomenclature

 The name of a county often gives a clue to how it was formed, either as a division that took its name from a centre of administration, an ancient kingdom, or an area occupied by an ethnic group.
-The majority of English counties are in the first category, with the name formed by combining the central town with the suffix "-shire", for example Yorkshire.
-Former kingdoms which became earldoms in the united England did not feature this formulation; so for Kent, Surrey and the Isle of Wight, the former kingdoms of the Jutes, "...shire" was not used.
-Counties ending in the suffix "-sex", the former Saxon kingdoms, are also in this category.
+The majority of English counties are in the first category, with the name formed by combining the central town with the suffix -shire, for example Yorkshire.
+Former kingdoms which became earldoms in the united England did not feature this formulation; so for Kent, Surrey and the Isle of Wight, the former kingdoms of the Jutes, -shire was not used.
+Counties ending in the suffix -sex, the former Saxon kingdoms, are also in this category.
 Some of these names include compass directions.
 The third category includes counties such as Cornwall and Devon where the name corresponds to the tribes who inhabited the area.
 County Durham is anomalous in terms of naming and origin, not falling into any of the three categories.
 Instead, it was a diocese that was turned into the County Palatine of Durham, ruled by the Bishop of Durham.
-The expected form would otherwise be "Durhamshire", but it was rarely used.
+The expected form would otherwise be Durhamshire, but it was rarely used.